 When aerial supervision resources are co-located with retardant aircraft, they should be launched together on the initial order to maximize safety, effectiveness, and efficiency of incident operations.
 Incidents with 3 or more aircraft over/assigned to them should have aerial supervision over/assigned the incident.
-Federal policy dictates additional requirements as listed below.
+Federal policy dictates additional requirements as listed below

 Situation Lead/ATCO/ASM ATGS Airtanker not IA rated.
 Required MAFFS MAFFS Endorsed Lead/ASM VLAT VLAT Endorsed Lead/ASM When requested by airtanker, ATGS, Lead, ATCO, or ASM Required Required Foreign Government airtankers.
-Required if no ATGS Required if no Lead/ATCO/ASM Multi-engine airtanker: Retardant drops conducted between 30 minutes prior to, and 30 minutes after sunrise, or 30 minutes prior to sunset to 30 minutes after sunset.
-Required if no ATGS Required if no Lead/ATCO/ASM Single engine airtanker (SEAT): SEATs are required to be "on the ground" by 1⁄2 hour after sunset.
-See level 2 SEAT requirements See level 2 SEAT requirements Level 2 SEAT requirements: Level 2 rated SEAT operating over an incident with more than one other tactical aircraft on scene.
-Required if no ATGS Required if no Lead/ATCO/ASM Retardant drops in congested/ urban interface areas.
-Order May use if no Lead/ATCO/ASM Periods of marginal weather, poor visibility or turbulence.
-Order Order
+Required if no ATGS Required if no Lead/ATCO/ASM Multi-engine airtanker: Retardant drops conducted between 30 minutes prior to, and 30 minutes after sunrise, or 30 minutes prior to sunsetto 30 minutes after sunset.
+Required if no ATGS Required if no Lead/ATCO/ASM Single engine airtanker(SEAT): SEATs are required to be "on the ground" by 1⁄2 hour aftersunset.
+See level 2 SEAT requirements See level 2 SEAT requirements

+Required if no ATGS Level 2 SEAT requirements: Level 2 Required if no rated SEAT operating over an incident Lead/ATCO/ASM with more than one other tactical aircrafton scene.
+Order May use if no Retardant drops in congested/urban Lead/ATCO/ASM interface areas.
+Order